Wedding planner in Kerala - backwater destination wedding India

 What Our Wedding Planners in Kerala Manage

 A Kerala destination wedding’s greatest logistical challenge is its geography.
-A couple who wants a Kochi wedding welcome, a Munnar ceremony, and an Alleppey backwater reception is planning three separate logistical operations that must connect seamlessly — different airports, different road conditions, different vendor ecosystems in different districts.
+A couple who wants a Kochi wedding welcome, a Munnar ceremony, and an Alleppey backwater reception is planning three separate logistical operations that must connect easily, different airports, different road conditions, different vendor ecosystems in different districts.

 Wedding Traditions We Celebrate in Kerala